t0fik/kdesome/README.md

 My code for KDEsome is licensed under [GNU GENERAL PUBLIC LICENSE Version 3](http://www.gnu.org/licenses/gpl-3.0.txt).

 Code of others are licensed under their own terms.

-#### Footnotes

-1. This one could not be implemented in awesome and was a misconception of mine.
-The reason is quite obvious when you understand how awesome internals works.
-From awesome's [wiki](http://awesome.naquadah.org/wiki/Awesome_3_configuration#awesome_object_types):

- > **Screen:** There is no real screen object in awesome[...].
-A screen is a physical monitor plugged into your computer.
- >
- > **Tag:** A tag is something like a workspace/desktop but the concept is less rigid.
-Each client has at least one tag assigned to it.
-Each screen has at least one tag.

- With that concept abstraction, it's safe to say that screens are 'canvas' where tags are 'workspaces' painted to that 'canvas'.
-As each screen is the only 'canvas' to be filled with things, when you 'switch' from a tag to another, there's no other background.
-There's just that one background to see things on top of it: wiboxes, clients and so on.

- I made the mistake of thinking about have 'one wallpaper per tag' because I was used to Plasma/KWin, where each physical screen actually have one or more 'virtual screens' abstractions.
-Virtual screens, as the name implies, are incarnations of physical screens and each one of them have a 'canvas' to be painted, background included.
-This makes possible to have one wallpaper per virtual screen.

- awesome doesn't work that way, thus this is not possible.
-The closer you can get for 'one wallpaper per tag' (which is not a precise definition) is to set a new wallpaper as soon as you switch to a tag with a `connect_signal("property::selected")` signal.
-This is not what I want, so I'm just dropping this off.

-2. There is a [thread](http://www.mail-archive.com/awesome@naquadah.org/msg07817.html) for this in awesome's mail list and I also asked for help from the guys in `#awesome` IRC.
-No solution yet.

-3. It works fine after an awesome WM restart (Mod4+r), but not quite good at application first start.

-4. Maybe using `partials` method from this [repo](https://github.com/noah/awesome/tree/master).

-5. See new icons [here](/denydias/kdesome/tree/master/themes/kdesome/trayicons).
-As a bonus, there are also icons for Synology CloudStation.